Bitdeer Technologies Group (BTDR) Shares Rise Despite Market Challenges

-Bitdeer Technologies Group (NASDAQ: BTDR)’s stock price has gone rise by 23.56 in comparison to its previous close of 5.05, however, the company has experienced a 29.19% increase in its stock price over the last five trading days.
+The stock of Bitdeer Technologies Group (NASDAQ: BTDR) has increased by 50.93 when compared to last closing price of 7.56.Despite this, the company has seen a gain of 125.94% in its stock price over the last five trading days.

 Is It Worth Investing in Bitdeer Technologies Group (NASDAQ: BTDR) Right Now?